joshuay1/joshuay1.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hello 👋🏽 I am Josh, a **postdoc researcher at ETH Zurich 🇨🇭** investigating how **AI can be designed to serve society, and democracy in particular** (yes, a pro-active take).
-My work explores the social consequences of intelligent systems and how we can build AI that helps humans make fair and collective decisions, rather than amplifying bias or division.
 I **finished my PhD in summer 2025** and decided this mission was far too interesting to stop.

 Coming from Computer Science, I approach my research through the lens of **responsible and societal AI**, combining insights from Complex Systems, Computational Social Choice, and Human-Computer Interaction.
 My research moves in two main directions.
 The first focuses on **Digital Democracy**, studying how methods such as agentic AI, LLMs, voting algorithms and recommender systems can support how people vote, deliberate, and make collective decisions.
 The second explores **AI Pluralistic Alignment**, developing ways for AI systems to understand and represent diverse human values rather than converging on a single viewpoint.